Planning a trip to the Alamo City and looking for best things to do in San Antonio, TX?

 While the San Antonio Riverwalk is the first thing that comes to the mind when planning a trip to the city, there are many things to do in San Antonio besides the Riverwalk.

-We recommend planning a two to three day trip to check out the city’s best attractions including the Alamo, Pearl District, and the Mercado.
+We recommend planning a two to three day trip to check out the city’s best tourist attractions including the Alamo, Pearl District, and the Mercado.

 Here are our favorite things to do in and around San Antonio Downtown.

 Take a stroll on the San Antonio Riverwalk

 The San Antonio Riverwalk is the most popular tourist attraction in the city.

-In the downtown section, you can dine along the river, take a narrated river cruise, people watch, go shopping, and admire the artwork.
+In the downtown section, you can dine along the river, take a narrated river cruise, people watch, go shopping, enjoy fine dining, and admire the artwork.

 Whatever you choose to do, the time spent on the Riverwalk will make your trip the most memorable one.

 There are so many things to do on the San Antonio Riverwalk, that we have a separate post on the Best Things to do on the San Antonio Riverwalk.

 Visit the historic and famous Alamo

 The Alamo, originally known as Misión San Antonio de Valero, is a part of the San Antonio Missions UNESCO World Heritage Site.

-Built in the 18th century, the Alamo was the site of the famous Battle of the Alamo that spurred the Texas War for Independence.
+Built in the 18th century, the historic mission was the site of the famous Battle of the Alamo that spurred the Texas War for Independence.

 Explore the other San Antonio Missions

 The San Antonio Missions UNESCO Site constitutes 5 different historic Spanish frontier missions.

-The five San Antonio Missions are Mission Concepción, Mission San Jose, Mission San Juan, Mission Espada, and the Alamo.
+The five San Antonio, TX Missions are Mission Concepción, Mission San Jose, Mission San Juan, Mission Espada, and the Alamo.

 While Alamo is the most famous and frequently visited of the San Antonio Missions, the rest are equally beautiful to explore.